-- 15.1 To achieve the licensing objective of "protecting children and other vulnerable persons from being harmed or exploited by gambling", the Licensing Authority expects all gambling licensed premises and premises with gambling permits to have policies in place to help safeguard children and vulnerable adults. - The Licensing Authority is working together with other agencies to help tackle issues surrounding safeguarding, particularly child sexual exploitation and trafficking.
+- To achieve the licensing objective of "protecting children and other vulnerable persons from being harmed or exploited by gambling", the Licensing Authority expects all gambling licensed premises and premises with gambling permits to have policies in place to help safeguard children and vulnerable adults. - 15.2 The Licensing Authority is working together with other agencies to help tackle issues surrounding safeguarding, particularly child sexual exploitation and trafficking.
 Further information for operators and their employees on the types of issues to be aware of and good practice in relation to safeguarding is at Appendix C. - 15.3 Sometimes it is not easy to identify who the most vulnerable persons being harmed or exploited by gambling are.
-The Gambling Commission are raising awareness of the need for agencies to work together to help those that are most affected by problem gambling to hopefully reduce the negative impact. - 15.4 Work carried out by Public Health authorities nationally has shown significant links between problem gambling and other issues, such as alcohol addiction, cigarette addiction, homelessness and other mental health illnesses.
-In addition, research shows that there are certain groups who are likely to be more vulnerable to gambling harm6.
-Amongst the groups where the evidence base for vulnerability is strongest are the following: - Ethnic groups - Youth - Low IQ - Substance abuse/misuse - Poor mental health - 15.5 This Licensing Authority recognises the importance of the input of Public Health when developing their Statement of Licensing Principles and would welcome feedback from these agencies.
-The Licensing Authority will be seeking advice and evidence from the Public Health authority when developing its local area profile. - 15.6 Gambling is a legitimate leisure activity enjoyed by many and the majority of those who gamble appear to do so with enjoyment, and without exhibiting any signs of problematic behaviour.
+The Gambling Commission are raising awareness of the need for agencies to work together to help those that are most affected by problem gambling to hopefully reduce the negative impact. - Work carried out by Public Health authorities nationally has shown significant links between problem gambling and other issues, such as alcohol addiction, cigarette addiction, homelessness and other mental health illnesses.
+In addition, research shows that there are certain groups who are likely to be more vulnerable to gambling harm.
+Amongst the groups where the evidence base for vulnerability is strongest are the following:

+- Ethnic groups

+- Youth

+- Low IQ

+- Substance abuse/misuse

+- Poor mental health

+- 15.5 This Licensing Authority recognises the importance of the input of Public Health when developing their Statement of Licensing Principles and would welcome feedback from these agencies.
+The Licensing Authority will be seeking advice and evidence from the Public Health authority when developing its local area profile.

+- 15.6 Gambling is a legitimate leisure activity enjoyed by many and the majority of those who gamble appear to do so with enjoyment, and without exhibiting any signs of problematic behaviour.
 Currently 0.7% of the population are problem gamblers.
 While this may seem like a low figure, gambling related harm can have a severe negative impact on the individual involved, the impact of problem gambling also extends beyond individual gamblers themselves.
-A recent investigation published by Citizens Advice reported research suggesting that for every problem gambler there are on average between six to ten additional people who are directly affected by it7.
+A recent investigation published by Citizens Advice reported research suggesting that for every problem gambler there are on average between six to ten additional people who are directly affected by it.
 The potential impact can extend from those closed to the problem gambler (such as families and colleagues), whose physical, mental and emotional health and wellbeing may be severely affected, and in some cases impact across local communities (for example, where problem gambling is associated with crime or homelessness) and society as a whole (in terms of the costs that may be created by problem gambling).

+- 15.7 Due to the wide-ranging and potentially damaging impact of problem gambling, it is vital that gambling operators have robust policies in place for identifying and protecting children and vulnerable persons from gambling related harm and exploitation.
+See Part B section 13.1 for further information on the Licensing Authority's expectations of local risk assessments.
+This Licensing Authority encourages operators to have information and links to appropriate accredited agencies for help and support available to customers, such as the National Problem Gambling Helpline and GamCare.